Multiverse (Marvel Cinematic Universe): Deadpool & Wolverine (2024)

-The film also includes several characters from 20th Century Fox's X-Men films and other Marvel productions, including Hugh Jackman reprising his role as an alternate version of Wolverine, Aaron Stanford as Pyro from X2 (2003) and X-Men: The Last Stand (2006), Tyler Mane as Sabretooth from X-Men (2000), Dafne Keen as X-23 from Logan (2017), Jennifer Garner as Elektra from Daredevil (2003) and Elektra (2005), Chris Evans (who portrayed Captain America in the MCU) as the Human Torch from Fantastic Four (2005) and Fantastic Four: Rise of the Silver Surfer (2007), Wesley Snipes as Blade from New Line Cinema's Blade film trilogy (1998–2004), and Channing Tatum portraying Gambit as a reference to an unproduced Gambit film where Tatum was set to star as the character before its cancellation due to Fox's acquisition by Disney.
+The film also includes several characters from 20th Century Fox's X-Men films and other Marvel productions, including Hugh Jackman reprising his role as an alternate version of Wolverine, Aaron Stanford as Pyro from X2 (2003) and X-Men: The Last Stand (2006), Tyler Mane as Sabretooth from X-Men (2000), Dafne Keen as X-23 from Logan (2017), Jennifer Garner as Elektra from Daredevil (2003) and Elektra (2005), Chris Evans (who portrayed Captain America in the MCU) as the Human Torch from Fantastic Four (2005) and Fantastic Four: Rise of the Silver Surfer (2007), and Wesley Snipes as Blade from New Line Cinema's Blade film trilogy (1998–2004).
+Additionally, Channing Tatum portrays Gambit as a reference to an unproduced Gambit film where Tatum was set to star as the character before its cancellation due to Fox's acquisition by Disney.
 Keen and Stanford confirmed their roles to not be variants of Laura and Pyro respectively but the same ones they portrayed in the X-Men film series, with the backstory provided by Reynolds and director Shawn Levy being that they were pruned by the TVA some years after their last appearances instead of being taken from specific points of certain timelines.
 Wolverine comes from a reality where all his fellow X-Men died, while the rest of those characters appear as inhabitants of the Void, with Pyro and Sabretooth working for Cassandra Nova (Emma Corrin), while Laura, Elektra, Blade, the Human Torch, and Gambit oppose her as resistance members which previously included Daredevil, Magneto, the Punisher, and Quicksilver.
 Other characters who work for Cassandra are the Juggernaut (Aaron W. Reed), Blob (Mike Waters), Azazel (Eduardo Gago Muñoz), Callisto (Chloe Kibble), Lady Deathstrike (Jade Lye), Psylocke (Ayesha Hussain), Arclight (Jessica Walker), and Toad (Daniel Medina Ramos), all portrayed by stunt performers over their original X-Men film series actors, as well as the Russian (Billy Clements) and Bullseye (Curtis Rowland Small).
 To decide which characters from the 20th Century Fox era of Marvel films would return, Levy and the filmmakers contacted the dozens of actors displayed at the film's Fox tribute reel during the credits, including ones that ultimately didn't return like Ben Affleck as Daredevil or Vinnie Jones as Juggernaut, while prioritizing the movie to be emotional and poignant over "going crazy" with the Multiverse and taking the audience's "eye off the balls" that count most, noting some of the characters depicted in the film were since its earliest drafts whereas others "evolved" over months into pre-production.